technomancy/leiningen/README.md

     $ lein with-profile qa test :database

+Multiple profiles may be specified with commas:

+    $ lein with-profile qa,user test :database

 A single `with-profile` call does not apply across task comma-chains.
 Outside `with-profile` calls, the `:dev` and `:user` profiles are active by default.